beegee-tokyo/RUI3-Sensor-Node-Air-Quality/README.md

-# RUI3-Sensor-Node
+# RUI3-Sensor-Node-Air-Quality
-RUI3 example code for WisBlock I2C sensor modules.
+RUI3 example code for WisBlock I2C sensor modules, focused on Air Quality Sensors.

 This code is _**Work in progress**_ and far from finished.
 But it can give a first start how to use RUI3.